 Working with Relationship Issues

-I work with individuals to explore relationship issues.
+I work with both individuals and couples to explore relationship issues.
 It can be valuable to have the space to explore your own patterns of relating, which can be reparative and healing for you, allowing authentic and satisfying adult relationships of your choosing to follow.

 All professional development and learning informs the work that I do, and hence what I offer therapeutically.

 I also subscribe to these BACP specialist divisions:

 - Association for Pastoral and Spiritual Care and Counselling (APSCC)